raganwald/raganwald.github.com/_posts/2016-01-19-command-pattern.md

   //=> The fast brown fox jumped over the lazy canine
 {% endhighlight %}

-And agin, its reverse goes onto the history so we can toggle back and forth between undoing and redoing.
+And again, its reverse goes onto the history so we can toggle back and forth between undoing and redoing.

 ![](/assets/images/command/017.png)